codador/agihouse0614/README.md

 ## How It Works

-1. Enter a search query in the search bar and click "Search"
+1. Enter a message in the input field and click "Send"
-2. The React frontend sends the query to the Flask backend
+2. The React frontend passes the message to the API service layer
-3. The backend would normally forward this to test.com API (mocked in this implementation)
+3. The service layer mocks an API call to test.com (simulated in this implementation)
-4. Search results are displayed on the page
+4. Chat responses are displayed on the page

 ## Technologies Used

-- Backend: Python, Flask
 - Frontend: JavaScript, React
-- Communication: RESTful API
+- Architecture: Service-oriented frontend with mock API integration